Promoting Civil Dialogue in Religious Diversity

 Support from the Arthur Vining Davis Foundations helped launch the Newseum’s "Religious Leadership in a Pluralistic Democracy" initiative, the nation's first blended learning curriculum designed to educate emerging and current religious leaders about the principles of the First Amendment to the U.S. Constitution.
 Students who complete the courses in the program will earn a Certificate of Religion in Public Life from one of the center’s partner graduate schools.

-By applying this constitutional framework, leaders will forge a shared understanding of the place of religion in public life and will work together to sustain America’s democracy within which religious diversity can be a source of strength.
+By applying a constitutional framework to their coursework, leaders will forge a shared understanding of religion in public life and will work together to sustain America’s democracy and the strength which comes through religious diversity.